 does not guarantee or warrantee the confidentiality of these files.
 It

-is the practice of Information Management Systems (MIS) to respect the
+is the practice of the Information Technology Department (IT) to respect the

-confidential nature of user files, but the MIS Department reserves the
+confidential nature of user files, but reserves the

 right to view or alter user files when it is necessary.
 For example,